xanderekpl/20486-DevelopingASPNETMVCWebApplications/Instructions/20486C/20486C_MOD01_LAB_MANUAL.md

 #### Task 1: Register a user account.

-1. Start the virtual machine and log on with the following credentials:

-    - Virtual machine: **20486B-SEA-DEV11**
-    - User name: **Admin**
-    - Password: **Pa$$w0rd**

-2. On the Windows 8 Start screen, open Visual Studio 2012, and pin it to the taskbar.
-3. Navigate to the following location to open the **PhotoSharingSample.sln** file:
+1. Navigate to the following location to open the **PhotoSharingSample.sln** file:

     - **Allfiles(D):\Mod01\Labfiles\PhotoSharingSample**

-4. Run the web application in non-debugging mode.
+2. Run the web application in non-debugging mode.
-5. Create a new user account with the following credentials:
+3. Create a new user account with the following credentials:

     - User name: _&lt;A user name of your choice&gt;_
     - Password: _&lt;A password of your choice&gt;_